 Ceramic Filter System Overview

 Tri-Mer high temperature filters are chemically inert and highly corrosion-resistant, as would be expected from ceramic materials.
-Filters are manufactured in two varieties: standard Non-Catalytic Ceramic Filter Systems and Catalytic Ceramic Filter Systems.
+Filters are manufactured in two varieties: standard Non-Catalyst Ceramic Filter Systems and Ceramic Catalyst Filter Systems.
 The catalyst filter is identical to the standard filter, except that it has nanobits of SCR catalyst embedded in the filter walls for NOx removal, Organic HAPs, CO, and dioxin destruction.

 • SO2, SO3, HCl, HF, and other acid gases treated at over 90% removal using integrated dry sorbent injection.